gabrieljsilva/austromiautas/README.md

 docker exec -it cd4ba6f0b5df /bin/ash
 ```

-This will open the container shell in the "/ usr / app" directory where the project files are located, from here you can already execute the codes to run the migrations and seeders.
+This will open the container shell in the "/usr/app" directory where the project files are located, from here you can already execute the codes to run the migrations and seeders.

 ## Authorization
 This project has two authorization systems, we can categorize them in: